tejpochiraju/tejpochiraju.github.io/content/blog/frappe-user-doctype-report.md

 categories = ["python, frappe"]
 +++

 In a Frappe site with 100s of users and 10s of DocTypes, ensuring everyone has appropriate access levels can quickly get quite tricky.
 Especially if you have an app with a large number of roles.
 Frappe's built-in `Role Permission Manager` does not quite cut it as it does not show user to doctype mapping.
-This short post shows we have manage this.
+This short post shows we manage this.

 We have a simple SQL query in Metabase that displays all the doctypes a user has access to.
 We review this about once a week to ensure privileges are not being granted to users who should not really have them.